-Similar to how an electric field surrounds a charge, we can consider a magnetic field and magnetic field lines to surround a magnet.
+Similar to how an electric field surrounds a charge, we can consider a magnetic field surround a magnet.
 We know that a magnet attracts small pieces of iron even when they are a certain distance away from it.
 Thus, the magnetic force, like electric force and gravitational force, acts at a distance.
-The idea of force acting at a `distance` can be easily understood by introducing the concept of field.
+The idea of force acting at a distance can be easily understood by introducing the concept of field.
 We imagine a magnet as giving rise to a magnetic field, which exists, in the whole space surrounding it.

 Practise This Question

 |CBSE Physics Syllabus Class 6||CBSE Physics Syllabus Class 7||CBSE Physics Syllabus Class 8||CBSE Physics Syllabus Class 9||CBSE Physics Syllabus Class 10|